How to Apply for Aid - Prospective Credential Students

 |Eligible to receive funding from federal, state, and institutional aid programs||Eligible to receive funding from CA State and CA institutional aid programs|

-The 2021-2022 financial aid applications are now live!
-Submit your financial aid application between October 1 and March 2 for the following academic year.
+Submit or renew your financial aid application between October 1 and March 2 for the following academic year.
 Be sure to file before the priority filing deadline (March 2) in order to be considered for the maximum types of aid.
 Applications submitted after March 2 will not be eligible for CA State or CSULB Institutional Grants.

-Students in the Credential Program are considered 5th year undergraduate students for Financial Aid purposes.
-Students who already possess an initial Teacher Credential, and are now working on an additional credential, are only eligible for federal loan funds (at the 5th year undergrad level) or for private education loans.
+Students in credential programs are considered fifth-year undergraduate students for financial aid purposes.
+Students who already possess an initial Teacher Credential, and are now working on an additional credential, are only eligible for federal loan funds (at the fifth-year undergrad level) or for private education loans.

 To ensure all needed information is provided on the application, and to avoid delays in the processing of your financial aid file, please use the information below to answer questions on your financial aid application:

 |What will your college grade level be when you begin the school year?||5th year/other undergraduate|

 |What degree or certificate will you be working on when you begin the school year?||Teaching credential (nondegree program)|

 |At the beginning of the school year, will you be working on a master's or doctorate program (MA, MBA, MD, JD, PhD, EdD, graduate certificate, etc.)?||No|

 In order to electronically sign your FAFSA, your parent(s) will need a valid Social Security Number in order to apply for an FSA ID.
 If your parent is not able to apply for an FSA ID, your parent will need to print, sign, and mail in a paper signature page.